Dunnes wins court order to stop vacant site registration

 But county and city councillors then put a new designation on the site under the Limerick 2030 Economic and Spatial Plan which earmarked it for potential development as a civic and cultural centre for the city.

-The council enquired with Dunnes about the proposed compulsory purchase of the site and surrounding property.
+The council inquired with Dunnes about the proposed compulsory purchase of the site and surrounding property.

 In July 2017, an estate agent acting on behalf of the council submitted the €3 million offer to buy the site.
 Dunnes did not accept it.